sbenjam1n/Scraping-ServiceNow-with-Selenium-in-Python/README.md

-A mostly finished script that dared to ask: How can I send ServiceNow update notifications to a webhook if I don't have administrative access to ServiceNow?
+A mostly finished script that dared to ask: How can I send notifications for new problem records to a webhook if I don't have administrative access to ServiceNow?
 Mainly an excuse to learn about web scraping with Selenium and Python.